uabluerail/indexer/README.md

 Connects to firehose of each PDS and stores all received records in the database.

+If `CONSUMER_RELAYS` is specified, it will also any new PDSs to the database that have records sent through a relay.

 ### Record indexer

 Goes over all repos that might have missing data, gets a full checkout from the